MicrosoftDocs/entra-docs/docs/identity-platform/deploy-web-app-authentication-pipeline.md

 ### Create an ASP.NET Core web app

 1. Open a terminal window on your machine to a working directory.
-Create a new .NET web app using the [dotnet new webapp](/dotnet/core/tools/dotnet-new#web-options) command, and then change directories into the newly created app.
+Create a new ASP.NET Core web app using the [dotnet new webapp](/dotnet/core/tools/dotnet-new#web-options) command, and then change directories into the newly created app.

     ```dotnetcli
     dotnet new webapp -n PipelinesTest --framework net7.0